home-assistant/home-assistant.io/source/voice_control/assist_create_open_ai_personality.markdown

 ## Prerequisites

 - Home Assistant and Assist is configured following our [best practices](/voice_control/best_practices).
 - An account in the conversational agent of the LLM provider of your choice.
-If you want to test the process, you can create a free account on Open AI.
+If you want to test the process, you can create a free account on OpenAI.
 - In case of a local LLM solution, you need to have the model installed.

 ### Creating a voice assistant personality with an LLM-based conversation agent